Ray Tracer Challenge, pt. 2: Enter The Matrix

 let new_point = matrix.translate(20.0, 29.0, 40.0) * point;

-We can multiply a reference to a matrix with a reference to another matrix because we specified those types in the trait implementation: impl Mul for &Matrix.
+to another matrix because we specified those types in the trait implementation: impl Mul for &Matrix

 The final piece we need to make our analog clock tick is Z-axis rotation.
 To help you picture this, stand straight and raise your arms parallel to the ground pointing away from you like a T. Your arms are the X axis, your body is the Y axis, and Z is a line shooting out of your chest straight ahead of you.
 This makes your heart the origin.
 Awwwwww.
 We want our point to rotate clockwise around this chest line to create a circle.
 This means the Z axis will always remain 0, and X and Y are the ones that change.
 And since we’re talking about circles, math showed up and brought some Pi.
 That math is so nice.